oliverhuckfeldt/mocksserver-ws-plugin/README.md

 The program will print ``Server said: Message from the client: Hello from client.`` in the console.

 ## Advanced usage
-In case you want to access other handlers, each Handler object has a reference to the Handler collector.
-To do this, you need the route under which the handler is registered.
-You cannot access the handler directly.
-Instead, there are two methods to pass callbacks to the collector: ``applyOn`` and ``applyAll``.
+Each handler object has a reference to the handler collector, which manages the handler objects.
+At the moment the collector provides two methods to access other handlers: ``applyOn`` and ``applyAll``.
+With ``applyOn`` it is possible to call a function on all handlers connected to a specific path.

-For example, if you want to send a message received by a handler registered at ``/foo`` through another handler registered at ``/bar``, you can use the following code snippet:
+For example, say you want to send a message received by a handler connected at ``/foo`` to all clients of another handlers connected at ``/bar``.
+To do this you can use the following code snippet:

 ```javascript
 class FooHandler extends BaseHandler {